A second-order Magnus-type integrator for evolution equations with delay

-Bátkai and Sikolya proved the first-order (operator) norm convergence of the same method under very mild conditions for homogeneous problems in \cite{Batkai-Sikolya}.
+The authors proved the first-order (operator) norm convergence of the same method under very mild conditions for homogeneous problems in \citet{Batkai-Sikolya}.

 Delay equations describe processes where the time evolution of the unknown function not only depends on the actual state of the system but also on its past values.
 Delay differential equations find more and more frequent application in the modelling of scientific, financial, or even social phenomena, since there a delay term often naturally appears among the processes.
 One may here think of the role of the latent period when modelling the spread of epidemic diseases, the pregnancy period in population models, or the reaction time in any social or financial model.
 In our problem \eqref{eq:delay}, the time parameters $\delta,\epsilon>0$ delimit the time window into the past that is influencing the present dynamics in the problem.